 for children ages 5-12

-A different three-week science unit will be explored each month, with each class consisting of instructional time, hands-on investigations, and outside activities.
+Home school students will explore a wide variety of science-related topics as they experience nature!
+Each month, students will engage in a different three-week science unit, with each class consisting of instructional time, hands-on investigations, and outside activities.
 Parents will be able to follow along with updates on our Home School Blog.

 schedule & pricing